BloomTech-Labs/labs9-stock-trainer/stockTrainerBackEnd/Readme.md

 Stock Model:
     symbol - Character field to store the symbol for the Stock.
 E.g AMZN name -   Character field to store the name of the stock.
-E.g Amazon price -  Numric field.
+E.g Amazon price -  Numeric field.
 Currently only stores the closing price.
 WIP
 ```

 ```